devigned/az-roadshow-oss/README.md

 ## Getting Started
 Copy the env.sh.example to .env.sh and fill in with empty environment variables.
 These will be used for credentials when needed by the scripts.

+### You will also need the following tools
+- Azure CLI
+- tmux and tmuxinator
+- Docker Toolbox
+- (optional, but recommended) Ansible
+- (optional) an IoT device